Scroll Top

 How to Target an Image Pack

 Assign a caption and alt text to your images and ensure their file names are descriptive and relevant to the search query.
+It is equally beneficial to include your primary keywords in the alt text, improving the image’s relevance to the search query

 Image Pack Example